Relintai/pandemonium_engine_docs/03_usage/03_3d/06_reflection_probes.md

 In the current renderer implementation, all probes are the same size and are fit into a Reflection Atlas.
-The size and amount of probes can be customized in Project Settings -> Quality -> Reflections
+The size and amount of probes can be customized in Project Settings -&gt; Quality -&gt; Reflections

 The default setting of Atlas Subdiv: 8 will allow up to 16 reflection probes in a scene.
 This value needs to be increased if you need more reflection probes.

 ![](img/refprobe_atlas.png)